MinecraftForge/Documentation/docs/animation/armature.md

 ```
 For more information about events and what `event_text` means, see the page on [ASMs][asm].

-`event_time` is a value denoting when to fire the event.
-When the parameter controlling this clip reaches a point equal to or greater than the `event_time`, the event is fired
+`event_time` is a value (usually between 0 and 1 inclusive) denoting when to fire the event.
+When the parameter controlling this clip reaches a point equal to or greater than the `event_time`, the event is fired.

 [asm]: asm.md